The College’s Careers Programme is delivered by a team of five staff, led by the College’s Director of Progression, Ellen Walkinshaw.

 In the Spring Term the College’s Get Ahead Day for Lower Sixth students is attended by around 90-100 universities, employers and Gap Year organisations.
 Students also attend a programme of talks and workshops run by College staff and visiting speakers to help them consider the range of pathways open to them after leaving college.

-See Get Ahead Day Overview film and Get Ahead Day Feedback film
+See Get Ahead Day Overview film.

 In the Upper Sixth students join a tutorial pathway that will support them in their progression after they leave Reigate College, whether this be into higher or further education, an apprenticeship or employment.

-During the Spring Term parents are invited to an event outlining various progression routes and explaining how the Colleges’ Careers Programme supports students.
+During the Spring Term parents are invited to an event outlining various progression routes and explaining how the College’s Careers Programme supports students.

 A further Careers Fair is held in June and at the end of June Lower Sixth students attend Progression Day, during which they attend talks about career opportunities relating to the subjects they study and receive advice on making successful university or employment applications.